New England Art Union: History

 The union aimed to promote excellence in art, to single out top performing American artists, and to educate the public eye.
-To this end, the board thought to increase the breadth of distributed art in circulation amongst the American public by producing fine art prints.
+To this end, the board thought of increasing the breadth of distributed art in circulation amongst the American public by producing fine art prints.
 In particular, in 1851 the union offered to its subscribers a copy of an engraving by C.E.
 Wagstaff and Joseph Andrews of Washington Allston's painting "Saul and the Witch of Endor."
 The original painting (owned by Thomas Handasyd Perkins) was also exhibited in the union's gallery.

 The board considered their purpose as part of a national effort to raise the quality of American visual art, ideally on par with the greats of Europe and the ancient world.
 "In empires and monarchies every protection is afforded to institutions of arts.
 Regarded as the harbingers of refinement, and the heralds of prosperity, they diffuse a radiance around thrones, and a lustre on the rulers that cherish them.
 In our republican land, genius cannot receive this munificent patronage, but, by the establishment of art unions, the sovereign people can stimulate and educe merit under the combined influence of those urgent springs of action -- emulation and recompense.
 The divines, statesmen, soldiers and writers of New England, fostered by public applause and patronage, have given high proof of their merit, and we regard the Art Union as destined to elevate the character of our artists.
 Its fostering patronage will prove that, by affording adequate opportunity, New England is as congenial to the arts of design, as the lands which have produced a Michael Angelo, a Praxiteles, a Wilkie, or the Vernsets (i.e. Claude Joseph Vernet, Carle Vernet, Horace Vernet)."

 In the mid-19th century, a number of art unions were organized in the U.S., some more respectable than others.
 The New England Art Union enjoyed a solid reputation.
 As one observer commented:"If I have of late been more solicitous for the N.E.
 Art-Union, it is because it is new, and because I know that the men who direct it are gentlemen, in the true sense of the word; and am fully confident that they will not domineer, and dictate, and calumniate, and make false pretences about the value of their prints and paintings, and puff the servile daubers who submit to them, and declare that the country produces no better works than theirs, and that all who are not their loyal subjects are of no account at tall, and that they have 'declined' their works.
 Such a line of argument, affecting to despise their opponents, yet covertly stinging them with envenomed sneers and lies -- such blackguardism the Managers of the New England Art Union cannot possibly commit, because they are gentlemen.
 Edward Everett, Henry W. Longfellow, Franklin Dexter; has anybody heard of them? does anybody want a better guarantee?"